Poggecci/INSO-GH-API-QUERY/README.md

 1. The course is described in a JSON file.
 The fields of the JSON file are

    - `organization` this will be used as the name of the organization
    - `teams` this field is a list of key/value pairs.
 The key of each pair is the team name.
-It must also be the name of the project board owned by that team from which the closed issues, with their urgency and difficulty can be collected.
+It must also be the name of the project board owned by that team from which the closed issues, with their `Urgency` and `Difficulty` can be collected.
 The value of each pair is a JSON with the fields

    - `managers` which contains a list of the GitHub logins that belong to the managers of the team and therefore do not get any points for closing issues, even if they